Dear reader of ADxS.org, please excuse the disruption.

 8.2.
 Histamine and dopamine

-Animal studies found a correlation between high histamine levels in the substantia nigra and a breakdown of dopaminergic cells, which causes a reduced dopamine level.12 So far, no therapeutic benefit of H3 antagonists (which reduce histamine levels and increase dopamine levels) on Alzheimer’s or ADHD has been found.52
+Animal studies found a correlation between high histamine levels in the substantia nigra and a breakdown of dopaminergic cells, causing reduced dopamine levels.12 So far, no therapeutic benefit of H3 antagonists (which reduce histamine levels and increase dopamine levels) on Alzheimer’s or ADHD has been found.53

 Receptor heteromers:4